Skip to content

 __HAL_RCC_GPIOD_CLK_ENABLE(); // 使能GPIOD的时钟

-These things that look like function calls are actually macros.
-C language macros are expanded into real code during the preprocessing phase.
-Taking GPIOC as an example, when this macro is expanded, it essentially looks like this:
+These look like function calls, but they are actually macros.
+C macros are expanded into real code during the preprocessing phase.
+Taking GPIOC as an example, this macro essentially expands to the following:

 #define __HAL_RCC_GPIOC_CLK_ENABLE() \